-- Read questions 1-6 and match them with one of categories A-D. Write the answers in your notebook. - 1 What do you like about the place where you live? - 2 What would you like to do when you finish studying at school? - 3 Are you happier studying alone or with other people? - 4 What things do you enjoy doing with your friends? - 5 Do you like going to parties? - 6 Are you happier doing mental or physical work? - A your home and family - B your interests - C your studies/work - D your plans for the future - 2 Listen to six students answering the questions in 1.
-Match each student to one of the questions.
-Write the answers in your notebook.
+- 1 Read questions 1-6 and match them with one of categories A-D. Write the answers in your notebook. - 1 What do you like about the place where you live?
+A - 2 What would you like to do when you finish studying at school?
+C/D - 3 Are you happier studying alone or with other people?
+C - 4 What things do you enjoy doing with your friends?
+B - 5 Do you like going to parties?
+B - 6 Are you happier doing mental or physical work?
+C - A your home and family - B your interests - C your studies/work - D your plans for the future

-Student A Æ Student D Ł
+Student A 2 Student D 3.

-Student B Æ Student E Æ
+Student B 4 Student E 6

-Student C Æ Student F Æ
+Student C .5 Student F 1

-- 3 Listen again.
+- 3 (n) 1.03 Listen again.
 In your notebook, note down the students' answers and any reasons or personal details they give.
 Do you think all the students answer the questions well?
-Why?/Why not? - 4 SPEAKING Work in pairs.
+Why?/Why not?
+All the students answer the questions well except Student C who does not give reasons or personal details to support his answer. - 4 SPEAKING Work in pairs.
 Take it in turns to ask and answer the questions in 1.
-Remember to give reasons and personal details. - 5 Read the different ways of expressing preferences in the Speaking Bank.
+Remember to give reasons and personal details. - Read the different ways of expressing preferences in the Speaking Bank.